States predict inmates’ future crimes with secretive surveys

 Cost savings, however, make these tools appealing to states.

 North Carolina, for instance, could save $560 million by 2017, a Justice Department report concluded.
 Between 2011 and 2014, the North Carolina prison population decreased by more than 3,000 people, according to the state.
-These reforms, including the use of risk assessments, has saved the state nearly $84 million, and it plans to route $32 million of those savings for community treatment programs.
+These reforms, including the use of risk assessments, have saved the state nearly $84 million, and it plans to route $32 million of those savings for community treatment programs.

 Associated Press writer Alex Sanz in Atlanta contributed to this report.